numerai/numerai-cli/README.md

 numerai docker deploy
 ```

-`numerai setup` will prompt your for AWS and Numer.ai API keys.
-Please refer to the [AWS](#aws) and [Numer.ai API Key](#numerai-api-key) sections for instructions on how to obtain those.
+`numerai setup` will prompt your for AWS and Numerai API keys.
+Please refer to the [AWS](#aws) and [Numerai API Key](#numerai-api-key) sections for instructions on how to obtain those.

 You are now completely setup and good to go.
-Look in the `.numerai/submission_url.txt` file to see your submission url that you will provide to Numer.ai as your webhook url.
-Go to [your Numer.ai account](https://numer.ai/account) and select the "Compute" section to enter it there.
+Look in the `.numerai/submission_url.txt` file to see your submission url that you will provide to Numerai as your webhook url.
+Go to [your Numerai account](https://numer.ai/account) and select the "Compute" section to enter it there.

 The default example does *not* stake, so you will still have to manually do that every week.
 Alternatively, check out the bottom of predict.py for example code on how to stake automatically.